Sambar Powder Recipe | Sambar Podi

 Add the Coriander seeds and roast for about 2 minutes until they are just about to change color.

-Lastly, add the red chillies to the pan and roast until they become warm.
-Do not over roast the chillies.
+Lastly, add the red chilies to the pan and roast until they become warm.
+Do not over roast the chilies.

 Transfer them to a plate and allow them to cool down.